TV Pop Diaries

 An early version of the show, Facing Tomorrow, was to be broadcast by ABC on Sunday

-16th February, featuring an interview with Frankie Vaughan, while the set design
+16th February, featuring an interview with Frankie Vaughan, with a set design meant

-was meant to recreate a youth club.
-But the show was awaiting approval from the Central
+to recreate a youth club.
+But the show was awaiting approval from the Central Religious

-Religious Advisory Committee, who had approval on religious programming from both
+Advisory Committee, who had approval on religious programming from both the BBC and

-the BBC and ITV.
-It was not shown, but a re-
+ITV.
+In the end it was not shown, but a re-

-A youth club setting was constructed within a television studio and Sunday Break was launched on the evening of 16th March 1958.
+A similar youth club setting to the pilot was constructed within a television studio and Sunday Break was launched on the evening of 16th March 1958.
 The same evening ATV showed an edition of About Religion, which had a Christ figure (played by an anonymous actor), dressed in jeans and a sweat shirt being crucified.

 The purpose of the show was to engage young people in discussion about the problems

-that they face and why they feel that some take to violence and destruction as a
+that they face and why some feel that taking to violence and destruction is a way

-Alex Welsh was replaced by The Dill Jones Trio in 1959 and the show moved out of
+Alex Welsh and his group was replaced by The Dill Jones Trio in 1959 and the show

-the studio in July 1960 following a another re-
+moved out of the studio in July 1960 following another re-

-On 26th March 1961 they broadcast A Man Dies, a folk music interpretation of the crucifixion featuring young people from a Bristol Presbyterian church youth club.
+On 26th March 1961 they broadcast A Man Dies, a folk music interpretation of the crucifixion featuring young people from a Bristol Presbyterian church youth club, and written by Rev Ernest Marvin and Ewan Hooper from Bristol's Old Vic theatre.
+As noted earlier, a similar take on the theme had been broadcast in 1958, but despite complaints from clergy, members of parliament and the public this new presentation was well received.

 During the show’s history the stars popping their heads around the door included Paul Anka, Brenda Lee, Marty Wilde and Mark Wynter, but the soundtrack was mostly trad jazz.